A few years ago I discovered the EFT, the Emotional Freedom Technique

 I found a talented practitioner named Marelon Bjorkaes (who also happened to be an excellent astrologer) and we had a phone session in which I did the tapping on myself based on a diagram she’d sent me.
-She would ask questions that got to the heart of the matter, crafting the verbiage in just the right way, and these I would repeat after her when prompted.
+She would ask questions that got to the heart of the matter, crafting the verbiage in just the right way, and these statements I would repeat after her when prompted.
 What makes EFT so powerful, I think, is that it’s a dynamic process acknowledging changes as you go along.
 For example, “Even though I still believe X, I now choose Y.” It’s all about keeping it real, and the subconscious mind seems to like that.
 The tapping, subtle as it is, can magically clear out stuck energy, in a sort of homestyle do-it-yourself version of acupuncture needles.
 And often with enormously positive results.

 The subject I chose to focus on with Marelon was the ever popular boyfriend acquisition project.
 Largely unbeknownst to my conscious mind, I had some deep-seated beliefs that were staving off the mating season.
 I mean, besides the obvious.
 Sure, my emotional crisis-mode emanation had been acting as man-repellant—or maybe even a sledgehammer crushing all potential crushes within a thousand-mile radius.
 But then again, I had been more or less single for a whole decade before the Crisis came to town.
 Marelon used my astrology chart and her intuition to get down to brass tacks.
 Some of the stories on my internal newswire were: “there aren’t any age-appropriate single men” and “all the guys around here are wusses” or “I will lose my independence if I get hooked up.”
 Helpful stuff like that.
 So with her able assistance, I talked and tapped the crapola out of my circuitry.

 A week later, I met a man who was cute, charming, about my age, interested and assertive enough to ask me out.
 That hadn’t happened since, oh, I don’t know, ever?
 And this was in that itsy-bitsy town in the country, against all statistical odds.
 I’d been living in a city of half a million people for years with very little action, then I rolled into Hooterville and had me a date before the end of the barbeque.
 Utterly astounding.
 Marelon had positively earned my praise and respect.
-It was a sweet little affair that endured for all of a month, at which time it was eclipsed by the next chapter in my romantic saga (more on that later).
+It was a sweet little affair that endured for all of a month, at which time it was eclipsed by the next chapter in my romantic saga (more on that in this juicy MANifesting story!).

 I was so impressed with the power of EFT, I picked up a read-it-in-one-day paperback manual and also downloaded some free guides from the web.
 The authors explained that many phobias and conditions of a psychological and/or physical nature can be cleared up—and often within seconds.
 Well, I had a few phobias myself, as a matter of fact.
 I was afraid of heights under certain conditions, though this didn’t really interfere with the quality of my day to day life; I mostly considered it an asset of self-preservation.
 But I had this other little problem.
 For years I could not drive on the freeway without having a full-blown panic attack.
 Living in the city without owning a car, this weirdness of mine hadn’t caused much of a ruckus.
 When I did drive, I would just stick to the back roads or city streets.
 Usually someone else did the driving anyway, and that was just fine by me.
 I’m not sure exactly when or why I developed the freeway anxiety, but I supposed it wasn’t all that fruitful to ruminate on its origins.